Warfytr AR Mag Pouch

 The Mag Carrier is 100% ambidextrous.
 The left and right sides are mirrored so you can remove the hardware and place it on the other side if you need to.

 The Mag Carriers come with Warfytr’s Cinch Hooks.
-They are a self adjusting belt clip that also works with Molle loops.
-They can accomodate up to a 2″ belt.
+Good those who require MOLLE pouches, these are a self-adjusting belt clip that also works with PALS loops.
+They can accommodate up to a 2″ belt.

 These Mag Carriers are unfortunately magazine specific.
 They make two versions, a GI magazine version and a Magpul PMAG version.
 The difference in Mag Carrier is due to its locking design.
 In the photo below, I have circled the areas that the Mag Carrier locks onto the magazine.
 For the GI mag, it locks onto the indentation near the front of the mag.
 For the PMAG, the Mag Carrier locks onto the protrusions.
 There are other polymer AR15 magazines with similar protrusions so those mags will work in the PMAG Carrier.